What would typically qualify as hospital/major medical expenses?

 Hospital benefits in other facilities

-Pre-authorised admissions to day clinics, step-down facilities and other forms of care are not impacted by the above restriction regarding admissions to non-Network Hospitals, and payments to these service providers will be at the Scheme Rate.
-Co-payments may however still apply under certain circumstances, for example an admission for a day procedure that converts to an overnight stay in a non-Network Hospital or providers charging more than the Scheme Rate.
+Pre-authorised admissions to day clinics, step-down facilities and other forms of care facilities are not impacted by the above restriction regarding admissions to non-Network Hospitals, and payments to these service providers will be at the Scheme Rate.
+Co-payments may however still apply under certain circumstances, for example an admission for a day procedure that converts to an overnight stay in a non-Network Hospital.

 Psychiatric benefits